 I visit the park in all seasons, and at all times of the day but it’s the early morning and evenings that I like best in spring.
 (The park is officially open between 5 AM and 11 PM so no camping is allowed.)

-In winter, it can be bitterly cold if you catch the wind in your face up on the plateau.
-Bundle up and keep to the trees and coulees wherever possible.
 If there’s a big dump of snow, the snowshoeing is good too.
 I find the wind scours the park pretty quickly and icers are the best defense for staying upright for several months of the year.

 Mountain biking in the park

 Nose Hill Park is also ideal for mountain biking.
 The trails are multi-use so you will find a lot of mountain bikers around from spring until fall.
-You can include some riding in this park as part of a bigger circuit in the city.
+You can include some bike riding in this park as part of a bigger circuit in the city.
 Or bring your bike, park and explore the vast network of trails.

 Parkrun in Nose Hill Park